-According to him, the reasons for Ivo's arrest were: his membership (secretary) of the Commission for the Expansion of Freemasonry Thoughts, his membership (District Head) of the Dutch Union in The Hague, and the fact that he was a great supporter of the Orange House - 'which last one weighed the most'.
+The reasons for Ivo's arrest were, according to himself: his membership (secretary) of the Commission for the Expansion of the Thoughts of Freemasonry, his membership (district head) of the Dutch Union in The Hague and the fact that he was a great supporter of the Orange House - 'which last has weighed heaviest'.

 On March 12, 1942 he arrives in Camp Amersfoort and there (probably) got number 42.

 According to Mr. E.P.
-Wellestein (no. 46), a campmate, both prisoners were 'Schutzhäftling' which means on suspicion but without trial at the discretion of the SS.
+Wellestein (no. 46), a campmate, both prisoners were 'Schutzhäftling' (protective prisoner) which means on suspicion but without trial at the discretion of the SS.

 Camp Amersfoort was only 6 months old at the time, they were among the first prisoners.

-The camp was a 'Polizeiliches durchgangslager', the gathering place for political prisoners, gypsies, Jehovah's witnesses and other persecuted groups.
+The camp was a 'Polizeiliches durchgangslager' (Police transit camp), the gathering place for political prisoners, gypsies, Jehovah's witnesses and other persecuted groups.

-Ivo was in Amersfoort until May '42, he was in the prisons of Scheveningen, Kleve, Dusseldorf, Hanover and Halle.
+Ivo was in Amersfoort until May '42, he was in the prisons of Scheveningen (NL), Kleve, Dusseldorf, Hanover and Halle, all in Germany.